ASFHyP3/gis-services/image_server/server_setup.md

 ## Prepare the Deployment

-Find the “Esri ArcGIS Enterprise 10.9.1 on Ubuntu (Dec 2021)” AMI in the EC2 console by visiting the [ESRI AWS Marketplace](https://aws.amazon.com/marketplace/seller-profile?id=98a100e1-04d1-40b2-aa8a-619411d037d2) and subscribing to the product.
+Find the “Esri ArcGIS Enterprise 10.9.1 on Ubuntu (April 2022)” AMI (ami-0b1ddcef10ffe54fb) in the EC2 console by visiting the [ESRI AWS Marketplace](https://aws.amazon.com/marketplace/seller-profile?id=98a100e1-04d1-40b2-aa8a-619411d037d2) and subscribing to the product.
 You will need to log in under your organization’s account; the organization is subscribing, not the individual user.

 Upload an SSL certificate into AWS ACM.
 The same Tools certificate can be used for any of our deployments.